raamdev/independent-publisher/readme.txt

 * **Enhancement**: When a Post has multiple categories, you can now define a single category to be shown in the post meta using a custom field called `independent_publisher_primary_category` and then the name of the category you want to show.
 See [#122](https://github.com/raamdev/independent-publisher/pull/122).
 (Thanks to @tlongren)
 * **Enhancement**: It is now possible to override the default maximum resolution of 700px for featured images.
 This is useful if you use Full-Width Featured Images (Post Covers) and want to use higher resolution images.
 See [#129](https://github.com/raamdev/independent-publisher/issues/129)
 * **Enhancement**: Add support for Audio post format.
 See [#140](https://github.com/raamdev/independent-publisher/issues/140).
-* **Enhancement**: Added support for JetPack Responsive Videos.
+* **Enhancement**: Added support for Jetpack Responsive Videos.
 See [#124](https://github.com/raamdev/independent-publisher/issues/124).
 * **Enhancement**: Images with captions inside the Visual Editor now appear styled like they do when published.
 See [#103](https://github.com/raamdev/independent-publisher/issues/103).
 (Reported by @saddington)
 * **Style Change**: Removed long-dash prepend from `<cite>` elements.
 See [#115](https://github.com/raamdev/independent-publisher/issues/115).
 * **Bug Fix**: When using the Visual Editor, quotes now display newlines properly.
 See [#108](https://github.com/raamdev/independent-publisher/issues/108).
 (Reported by @saddington)
 * **Bug FIx**: Fixed a missing closing div that was causing validation errors.
 See [#113](https://github.com/raamdev/independent-publisher/pull/113).
 (Thanks to @peterk)
-* **Bug Fix**: The JetPack Infinite Scroll loading wheel no longer displays at the top of the page, but rather at the bottom.
+* **Bug Fix**: The Jetpack Infinite Scroll loading wheel no longer displays at the top of the page, but rather at the bottom.
 See [#104](https://github.com/raamdev/independent-publisher/issues/104).
 (Reported by @manishsuwal)
-* **Bug FIx**: When using the JetPack Infinite Scroll module, the archive pages no longer display the irrelevant current page number content.
+* **Bug FIx**: When using the Jetpack Infinite Scroll module, the archive pages no longer display the irrelevant current page number content.
 See [#110](https://github.com/raamdev/independent-publisher/issues/110).
 (Reported by @manishsuwal)
 * **Bug Fix**: When a visitor submits a comment on a page without comments, and their comment requires moderation, the visitor will now see their unapproved comment on the page.
 See [#119](https://github.com/raamdev/independent-publisher/issues/119).
 (Reported by @manishsuwal)
 * **Bug Fix**: Fixed an issue footnotes inside Aside and Quote format posts.
 See [#125](https://github.com/raamdev/independent-publisher/issues/125).
 (Reported by @manishsuwal)
 * **Bug Fix**: Main navigation menu and widget menu anchor elements are no longer set as block elements.
 This fixes an issue with browser plugins that utilize anchor elements for on-screen hints.
 See [#127](https://github.com/raamdev/independent-publisher/issues/127).